Skip to content

 curl -X POST https://api.stripe.com/v1/payment_intents/pi_3MrPBM2eZvKYlo2C1TEMacFD/capture \ -u "<secret_key>:" \ -H "Stripe-Version: 2025-09-30.preview"

-By default, before confirming a payment, we check inventory based on your product catalog data and run fraud checks with Radar.
-To add control over whether to complete a purchase, configure a manual approval hook.
+Before confirming a payment, we check inventory based on your product catalog data and run fraud checks with Radar by default.
+To add control over whether to complete a purchase, configure a order approval hook.
 Before we complete checkout, we send an approval request to your service.
 Approve or decline the request.
+Stripe imposes a 4 second timeout threshold on your hook.
+If your hook doesn’t respond within this threshold, Stripe declines the payment.

 To set up a manual approval hook: